oracle/coherence-dotnet-extend-client/doc/index.md

 14c (14.1.2.0.0)

-F79654-01
+F79657-01

-June 2024
+November 2024

 This is documentation for the .NET 6.0 or later implementation of Oracle Coherence Client for .NET.

 ### [API Documentation](api/)